jrmxn/mat_eegepe/README.md

 > McIntosh, J. R., & Sajda, P. (2019).
 Estimation of phase in EEG rhythms for real-time applications. *arXiv preprint*, arXiv:1910.08784.
 > [Read the full paper here](https://arxiv.org/abs/1910.08784)

+Please note that this repository has not undergone thorough testing.
+Use at your own risk.
 ---

 ## Purpose